 Because of high standing with the Ohio Arts Council, Fourth Avenue was selected in 2000 to be supported by the Performing Arts Fund (formerly the Heartland Arts Fund).
 This program allows artists to receive fee support from the National Endowment for the Arts and nine partner state arts agencies (Illinois, Indiana, Iowa, Michigan, Minnesota, North Dakota, Ohio, South Dakota, and Wisconsin).

 Since their Tenth Anniversary in 2003, the group continues to be acknowledged for artistic excellence and to perform nationally and internationally.
-In 2003, Fourth Avenue was nominated again for a Contemporary A Cappella Recording Award for Best Pop/Rock Cover song for their rendition of Fade to Grey, which appears on their album, Scrapbook.
+In 2004, Fourth Avenue was nominated again for a Contemporary A Cappella Recording Award for Best Pop/Rock Cover song for their rendition of Fade to Grey, which appears on their album, Scrapbook.
 They performed in the Netherlands for Holland America Cruise Line's 130th Anniversary, and enjoyed commercial success with a regional ad campaign for Safe Auto Insurance in 2003, 2004 and 2006.
-Fourth Avenue's latest CD, high energy harmony, was picked as one of the TOP 25 LOCAL CDs of 2007 by the Dayton Daily News.
+Fourth Avenue's CD, high energy harmony, was picked as one of the TOP 25 LOCAL CDs of 2007 by the Dayton Daily News.
 In 2008 and 2009, Fourth Avenue was invited to perform for Michigan's Governor.

 The group will celebrate its Twenty Fifth Anniversary of entertaining audiences in 2018.